kwabenaOwusu/CoronaInterventionsABM/README.md

 ## Purpose

 The model was designed to explore the impact of interventions that aims to control the spread of covid-19.
-Specifically, we investigate the combined effects of control measures such as
+Specifically, we investigate the combined effects of variability to human behavior (regarding risk level) and control measures such as

 * efficiency of contact tracing infected individuals, and capacity of health systems.
 * adherence to social distancing, and different levels of lockdown.
-* variability to human behavior on risk to life.

 on the spread of the covid-19 in terms of the number of infections.

 <p align="center">